biothings/myvariant.info/docs/doc/data.rst

     chrMT:g.8271_8279del

   The above _id represents that a nine nucleotides deletion between genomic position 8271 and 8279 on chromosome MT.
+Note that we don't include the deleted sequence in the _id field in this case.

 * Deletion/Insertion example::